 We have printed annual summaries of notifiable accidents since 2001, covering a period from 1998.
-The summaries provided regulatory agencies and an analysis that highlights trends and risks.
+The summaries provide analysis that highlights trends and risks.
 While the focus of the annual analyses has been on notifiable accidents, trends in non-notifiable accidents have also been examined.